christiankay/SDC_projects_P3_Behavioral-Cloning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 8x8, 5x5, 3x3 filter sizes and depths between 16 and 64 (model.py lines 96-104)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ELU layers to introduce nonlinearity (code line 97-111) and due to its mean value of zero the activition may provide faster learning rates.
+The data is also normalized in the model using a Keras lambda layer (code line 93).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains two dropout layers in order to reduce overfitting (model.py lines 107 and 110).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets (80% training data, 20% validation data) to ensure that the model was not overfitting (code line 24).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 115).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+After that, the model had problems to stay on track mainly at two different positions.
+The first position was the first curve before the bridge.
+The car tended to go straight into the water.
+After gathering more images within this part of the track, the model is able to follow the track appropriate.
+The same process was applied for the first left corner after the bridge, where the road lanes on the right side are missing.

 For details about how I created the training data, see the next section.